20nanduc/Unlocking-Biggest-Market/README.md

 Simple idea — massive impact.

 And that’s when I realized...
-Event management doesn’t have that one clear problem yet.
+india's millions of events doesn’t have that one common clear problem yet or unknown.
 It’s scattered — full of emotions, traditions, people, chaos, and last-minute fixes.
 There’s no single *“store limit”* to break.

 That’s why digital platforms in this space haven’t exploded yet.
-Because no one has found that **one universal truth to solve** — the way e-commerce did.
+Because no one has found that **one universal truth to solve** — the way e-commerce or other platforms did.

 ---

-## 🤔 Why Event Management Is Still Untouched
+## 🤔 Whyindia's millions of events Is Still Untouched

-Many have tried to digitalize events — but somehow, it never really took off.
+Many have tried to digitalize events/celebrations — but somehow, it never really took off.
 Strange, isn’t it?
 We can order food in 10 minutes, shop for anything from our couch, even get medicines at midnight — yet when it comes to events, things still run the old-fashioned way.

 Why?

 It’s not that people didn’t try hard enough.
 It’s not about lack of money, ideas, or technology either.
+People trying create a general template for organizing events without knowing real problem.

-The truth lies somewhere deeper — hidden in how we celebrate, how we trust, and how every event feels… different.
+The truth lies somewhere deeper — hidden in how we celebrate, how we trust, and how every event feels… different from other.

 Events are not like buying a product; they’re alive — filled with **emotions**, **people**, **chaos**, **last-minute miracles**, and **memories** that can’t be templated.